apache/usergrid/docs/data-queries/query-language.md

 ## Basic syntax

-Queries of Apigee data for Apache Usergrid are made up of two kinds of
+Queries of Usergrid data for Apache Usergrid are made up of two kinds of
 statements: the path to the collection you want to query, followed by the query language statement containing your query.
 These two statements are separated by "?ql=" to indicate where the query language statement